bvaughn/react-virtualized/docs/Grid.md

-  isScrolling, // The Grid is currently being scrolled key,         // Unique key within array of cells rowIndex,    // Vertical (row) index of cell style        // Style object to be applied to cell }) {
+  isScrolling, // The Grid is currently being scrolled key,         // Unique key within array of cells rowIndex,    // Vertical (row) index of cell style        // Style object to be applied to cell, visibility   // an object with the percentage of visibility on x and y expressed as a decimal }) {
   // Grid data is a 2d array in this example... const user = list[rowIndex][columnIndex]